joecity/jekyll-now/_posts/2017-11-01-agile-whats-the-point.md

 I'm not saying that these things are bad.
 We should be creating stories that speak to value and not solutions, we should be minimising disruptions to the team.
 However I have seen the way that these have been communicated or implemented can really drive a wedge here and cause people to think that agilists are disruptive, difficult to approach, and unreasonable.

-We need to remember that we are working with a business that needs to plan and make money, and also with people who have worked in these ways for 10, 20, 30 years - and really put value on our interactions with them.
+We need to remember that we are working with a business that needs to plan and make money, and also with people who have worked in their own ways for 10, 20, 30+ years!
+We need to keep this in mind and really put value on our interactions with them.

 ### Lack of Transparency